importsteel/steel/docs/fields/custom-fields.rst

 example used within Steel is the ``Timestamp`` field, which stores data using an ``Integer`` field internally, but presents a `datetime` object to external code.

-``ConversionField`` expands on the existing ``Field`` base class to specify two distinct data types.
+``WrappedField`` expands on the existing ``Field`` base class to specify two distinct data types.
 ``T`` works like any other field, specifying the data type that consumers of this field will interact with.
-The extra ``D`` refers to the type of the underlying conversion field.
+The extra ``D`` refers to the type of the wrapped field.
 The actual interaction with the data buffer will be handled by a field supplied as an ``inner_field`` class attribute.

 In the timestamp example, ``T`` would be ``datetime``, while ``D`` would be ``int``.
 This handles the necessary type hinting, and an ``Integer`` field would handle the interactions in code.
 All